 The non- conventional path:

 She has been told the scans do not reflect what the oncologist is saying.
-They have never seen cancer return after using the Philippine Protocol, she should have an immunity against cancer therefore what the oncologist is claiming to be cancer is not cancer.
-The course of action would to look at the gall bladder for gall stones as this would have the same abdominal pain and could cause pancreatitis where cysts can form on the pancreas.
+They have never seen cancer return after using the Philippine Protocol, she should have immunity against cancer therefore what the oncologist is claiming to be cancer is not cancer.
+The course of action would look at the gall bladder for gall stones as this would have the same abdominal pain and could cause pancreatitis where cysts can form on the pancreas.
 An ultrasound by her diagnostic doctor would be in order.